afdp/afdp.github.io/index.md

 # Call for papers

-Emerging interest in rigorous and agile development of data science, and functional ETL pipelines has driven the developments of many new libraries, frameworks and methodologies.
+The emerging interest in the rigorous and agile data science and functional ETL pipelines has driven the developments of many new libraries, frameworks and methodologies.
 We invite industry practitioners and academics to present their latest work on agile functional data pipelines as a workshop at the EDI’2021 conference.

 The following would be accepted: